Skip to content

 References: 1.
 PADCEV [package insert].
 Northbrook, IL: Astellas Pharma US, Inc. 2.
 Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Bladder Cancer V.4.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
 Accessed May 9, 2024.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.
 3. Protocol for: Powles T, Rosenberg JE, Sonpavde GP, et al. Enfortumab vedotin in previously treated advanced urothelial carcinoma.
 N Engl J Med 2021;384(12):1125-35.
 4. Supplement to: Powles T, Rosenberg JE, Sonpavde GP, et al. Enfortumab vedotin in previously treated advanced urothelial carcinoma.
 N Engl J Med 2021;384(12):1125-35.
 5. Powles T, Rosenberg JE, Sonpavde GP, et al. Enfortumab vedotin in previously treated advanced urothelial carcinoma.
 N Engl J Med 2021;384(12):1125-35.
 6. Eisenhauer EA, Therasse P, Bogaerts J, et al. New response evaluation criteria in solid tumours: revised RECIST guideline (version 1.1).
 Eur J Cancer 2009;45(2):228-47.
 7. Pfizer Inc. and Astellas.
 PADCEV.
 Data on File.

-Important Safety Information/Indication
+Important Safety Information/Indications

 BOXED WARNING: SERIOUS SKIN REACTIONS